Skip to main content

 How Does Visceral Adiposity Drive Systemic Inflammation?

-The redistribution of from subcutaneous to visceral depots is a hallmark of the hypoestrogenic state.
+The redistribution of adipose tissue from subcutaneous to visceral depots is a hallmark of the hypoestrogenic state.
 Visceral adipose tissue (VAT) is not a passive storage site; it is an endocrine organ that, in a state of excess, becomes highly pro-inflammatory.

 Hypertrophic visceral adipocytes are infiltrated by macrophages, creating a microenvironment rich in inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 These cytokines act both locally and systemically to exacerbate insulin resistance.
 TNF-α, for example, can directly interfere with the insulin receptor’s tyrosine kinase activity, further impairing insulin signaling in muscle and liver tissue.